Can I Pay My Mortgage with 529 Plan Money?

 By Mark Kantrowitz

-Some parents save on room and board costs by buying a house or condo near the college campus and letting their child live in it while they are enrolled in college.
+Some parents purchase a property near a college campus to provide their children with off-campus housing while enrolled, saving on room and board costs.
 After the student graduates, they sell the property at a profit.
-Since they can use a 529 plan to pay for room and board, can they use 529 plan money to pay the monthly mortgage bills?
+Since they can use a 529 plan to pay for room and board, can they use the money from a tax-advantaged 529 plan to pay the monthly mortgage bills?

 Mortgage Payments Do Not Qualify as Room and Board

-To be considered a qualified higher education expense, room and board expenses must be incurred by the beneficiary while attending the institution, per 26 USC 529(e)(3)(B)(i).
+Room and board expenses must be incurred by the beneficiary while attending the educational institution to be considered a qualified education expense, per 26 USC 529(e)(3)(B)(i).
 The beneficiary is the student, not the parent.
-Since the mortgage was borrowed by the parent, not the student, it is not a qualified higher education expense.
+Since the parent, not the student, borrowed the mortgage, it is not a qualified higher education expense.

-Even if the student were to buy the home, they still can’t use 529 plan money to make the mortgage payments.
+Even if the student were to buy the home, they still can’t use 529 plan funds to make the mortgage payments.
 A mortgage payment is a payment on a loan and not a payment of housing costs.
-As such, it is not a qualified higher education expense.
+As such, it would be treated as a non-qualified expense.

-Even if you could, using a tax-free 529 plan distribution to make mortgage payments would prevent the taxpayer from claiming the home mortgage interest deduction.
-IRS coordination restrictions prevent taxpayers from claiming two tax breaks based on the same expense.
+Even if you could, using a 529 college savings plan distribution to make mortgage payments would prevent the taxpayer from claiming the home mortgage interest tax deduction.
+IRS coordination restrictions prevent taxpayers from claiming two tax breaks based on the same college expense.

 If the student owns the home, it may affect the student’s eligibility for need-based financial aid.
-The Free Application for Federal Student Aid (FAFSA) provides an exclusion from assets for the parent’s principal place of residence [20 USC 1087oo(d)(2)(B)] and an independent student’s principal place of residence [20 USC 1087pp(c)(2)(B) and 20 USC 1087qq(c)(2)(B)], but there is no similar exclusion for a dependent student.
+The Free Application for Federal Student Aid (FAFSA) provides an exclusion from assets for the parent’s principal place of residence [20 USC 1087oo(d)(2)(B)] and an independent student’s principal place of residence [20 USC 1087pp(c)(2)(B) and 20 USC 1087qq(c)(2)(B)].
+Still, there is no similar exclusion for a dependent student.

 What If the Child Pays Rent to the Parent?